All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 # => ["HELLO", "WORLD"]

-3. Calling the object's own methods
+3. Calling object’s own methods

 class Person